 Departments who are offering employment in a TN-eligible profession to a Canadian citizen are required to submit a TN Data Collection form to the International Center.
 The TN collection form will provide the International Center with assistance to ensure timely information and assistance can be provided to the TN employee.
 See the section below on International Center processing for more information.

 Step Two: Employee Requests TN Status at a US Port of Entry

 IMPORTANT: If the employee intends to drive to a border crossing at the US-Canadian border, the employee should call ahead to the CBP post at the specific crossing to ensure that TN processing is available at their planned arrival time.
 Certain crossings require appointments and/or provide TN services on specific times and days of the week.
 It is also further recommended that employees enter the US during regular business hours (Monday - Friday, 9am - 5pm) and carry contact information for their supervisor and the International Center.

-Prior to arriving at a port of entry or border crossing, the employee must carry documentation establishing eligibility for TN-1 status.
+Prior to arriving at a port of entry or border crossing, the employee should be sure to have documentation establishing eligibility for TN-1 status.
 Documentation includes:

 A valid Canadian passport

 A letter of employment from Tufts, on Tufts letterhead, addressed to the US Customs and Border Protection with a detailed description of primary job duties that establishes eligibility of the employee for TN-1 status under the appropriate NAFTA profession as listed under